 This is a club that strives to inspire competent students to consider teaching as a career.
 The club provides members with knowledge and experiences that develops leadership, qualities and skills basic to successful teaching.
 It offers preteaching experiences that are exploratory and developmental in nature.
 Students engage in activities that promote learning throughout the community.
 If you have any questions please contact Alyssa_Licitra@scps.k12.fl.us.

-The Math Club meets weekly during homeroom and may compete in the county math competition in the spring.
+The Math Club meets Wednesday mornings at 8:30 and may compete in the county math competition in the spring.

 Pantherette Dance Team